Pivot-Madagascar/pridec-docker/labnotebook-docker_workflow.md

 Also fixed the `mbind: Operation not permitted` error which was due to specific capabilities in the docker.
 It is is solved by adding the `SYS_NICE` capability (https://man7.org/linux/man-pages/man7/capabilities.7.html) to help cores manage how they are being used.

 I think for ease of use, I will keep using `docker compose` because there are so many things to specify that don't really change and it makes the one-liner commands much easier.
 What I can do though is put a compose file in each "sub-service" so that it is clear that they don't need to all be run at once.
-We may need to split the docker compose into each image, so that it gets attached to the images when they are uploaded to Docker Hub, but I'm not 100% sure
+We may need to split the docker compose into each image, so that it gets attached to the images when they are uploaded to Docker Hub, but I'm not 100% sure.

+**TO DO:**
+- create github action to update docker image on PR to main branch.
+These could then be pulled directly by the ETL application.

 ## 2026-04-14